-In general, the Standing and Vision Impaired categories can ski on courses that are very close to FIS homologation standards.
+In general, the athletes in the Standing and Vision Impaired categories can ski on courses that are very close to FIS homologation standards.
 However, design considerations in the following areas should be considered:

-- Fast down hills with curves and corners that can be difficult and unsafe for Vision Impaired skiers - Use of shorter loops such that Vision Impaired skier more easily can become familiar with the course - Reduction of A-climbs (should be replaced by B-climbs) - Range for TC should in general be in the low range (for example 150 180 m for 5 km)
+• Fast down hills with curves and corners that can be difficult and unsafe for athletes in the Vision Impaired category.

+- Use of shorter loops such that athletes in the Vision Impaired category can become more easily familiar with the course - Reduction of A-climbs (should be replaced by B-climbs) - Range for TC should in general be in the low range (for example 150 180 m for 5 km)